•

 Reviews of Research

 Reviews of Research are peer-reviewed and should focus on a specific topic in rural education.
 Reviews of research should summarize, synthesize and identify gaps in the research as they relate to rural education contexts.
 Reviews of Research synthesize research related to a specific topic Reviews of Research should summarize and synthesize specific topics within one of the NREA Research Priorities and identify gaps in the research as they relate to rural education contexts.
-Reviews of research are generally 20-30 pages in length, including references.
+Reviews of research are generally about 25 pages in length, including references.

 Peer Review Criteria

+All mansuscripts should follow APA citations and formatting.
 All peer reviewed manuscripts should address the significance of the research for rural education contexts.
 These questions may help authors determine rural salience: Does the manuscript support rural schools and communities in their education work?
 How will this manuscript matter to rural education practitioners, advocates, and researchers?
 Does this manuscript expand, strengthen, or complicate our understanding of rural education?
 Does the manuscript avoid stereotypes and add to an understanding of rural places as rich and complex?.
 In addition, manuscripts will be reviewed based on the following criteria.

 • Manuscript will be of interest to readers of The Rural Educator